-- We work in partnership to raise awareness of the rare heathland habitat and to promote its importance for wildlife and people, to local communities and beyond (residents, community groups, companies)
+- We work in partnership to raise awareness of the rare heathland habitat and to promote its importance for wildlife and people, to local communities and beyond (residents, community groups, local companies)

 - We organise and run practical land management work, working in close contact with approved countryside contractors, as well as leading our own seasonal habitat management task sessions with volunteers